Last Updated on January 1, 2023

 You love to spend your time on it more than anything that you do.
 You come back to sleep on it after a hard and tiring day at the office.
 And you love to fall asleep on it.
 However, did you ever wonder as to who invented the mattress?

-We spend most of our life sleeping.
+We spend much of our life sleeping.
 Naturally, where and what we sleep on forms an essential part of our quality of life.
 Mattresses are the most common bedding material that people use all over the world.
 We seldom give a thought about it and take it for granted.
 But how it came to be and how it was invented remains a compelling story waiting to be heard.
 The development of mattresses began as soon as man left his nomadic ways and started to settle down in caves.

 Invention Of The Mattress